pachecowillians/arch-linux-post-install/README.md

 device list
 ```

-After identifying the device name, in the commands below, replace the name *device* with the device name obtained above.
+Replace `device` with the device name obtained from the command above in the following commands.

-To scan the available networks, use the command below:
+To scan for available networks, use the command below:

 ```sh
 station device scan